SonyaX20/process-NEON-data/README.md

 - 🛰️ **InSAR data alignment:** See README for Sentinel-1 data acquisition and processing; align radar DEM/deformation with patch data for multi-source analysis.
 - 🌱 **Attribute expansion:** Add diversity, canopy structure, and other ecological indicators.
 - 🤖 **Automation & batch processing:** Parameterize scripts for command-line batch processing of multiple sites.

----

-> 💡 For detailed code explanations, parameter descriptions, or patch-InSAR alignment scripts, feel free to ask!